-Panel B shows the summary statistics by loan type.
-The mean default rate is lower for the standard contracts (33%) than incentive contract (35%).
-However, this difference is likely attributed to the shorter repayment history observed in the final months of the contracts (i.e., some incentive contracts had their repayment due after September 23).
-Incentive borrowers' mean credit score (4.17) is substantially lower (i.e., higher ex ante risk) than for standard borrowers (5.91).
+Panel B shows summary statistics by loan type during the overlap period (the period where both loan contracts were offered simultaneously).
+The mean default rate of the incentive contracts (29 percent) is lower than the one of standard contracts (34.5 percent).
+Incentive borrowers' mean credit score (4.26) is around 30% lower (= higher ex ante risk) than the one of standard borrowers (6.09).
 Moreover, incentive borrowers' mean loan maturity is longer while their mean loan size and income are lower than for standard borrowers.
-Standard borrowers' mean disposable income is BRL 2,126 and BRL 1,756 for incentive borrowers.
-Around 42% (46%) of the incentive contract (standard contract) borrowers are men.
-Finally, 75% of the standard borrowers are singles, while the corresponding number for the pool of incentive borrowers is 89%.
+Standard borrowers' mean disposable income is BRL 2,083 and BRL 1,765 for incentive borrowers.
+43 percent (46 percent) of the incentive contract (standard contract) borrowers are men.
+Finally, 82 percent of the standard borrowers are singles, while the corresponding number for the pool of incentive borrowers is 84 percent.
 We consider this heterogeneity between loan types by adding various borrower and loan controls as well as using matching estimators in our analysis.